mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 If it doesn't, then run through the steps again, making sure you didn't miss anything.
 Setting the classpath for both the actionscript code, and the `bloxley` library, is especially important, and easy to forget.

-When runnning the game, you'll notice that it's similar to Sokoban before we implemented any behavior.
+When running the game, you'll notice that it's similar to Sokoban before we implemented any behavior.
 You can move the player around, and he'll animate his movements, but it will treat all patches the same.

 But it's a start.